 If you aren’t familiar with her, Christine Caine is the founder of The A21 Campaign which stands for Abolishing Injustice in the 21st Century and works to save people from human trafficking.

-You can read the rest of this post over at The Write Conversation.
+It's the first Thursday of September, so I'm over at The Write Conversation.

 I remember the first time I read Leviticus in college (required for a Bible class).
 I thought it was the most boring thing I"d ever read.
 But you have a great point in that it makes us appreciate God's grace to us today when we look at what life with God used to look like.